 Fancy a satisfying supper bowl of spicy, hearty goodness that is a cinch to prepare?
-Try this red Mulligatawny soup with chicken or paneer.
+Try this homemade Mulligatawny soup recipe with chicken or paneer.

-In my mind, Mulligatawny has always been a red soup.
-Don’t know why.
-Maybe it’s just because that’s what I’ve been used to all these years.
-However, after writing up my split pea, chicken & rice soup recipe a while back and posting the photos all over the web, I came across numerous other yellow soups, similar to mine, but with the name Mulligatawny.
 First I was confused and spent a few minutes wondering if I was just dumb.
 How could I have been so wrong for so many years?
-And if the real Mulligatawny was my lovely yellow creation, had all my friends been just smiling politely as I served them up this red soup telling them it was, um, Mulligatawny?
+And if the real mulligatawny soup was my lovely yellow creation, had all my friends been just smiling politely as I served them up this red soup telling them it was, um, Mulligatawny?
 I felt dumb.
 Very dumb.

 What is Mulligatawny Soup?

-I discovered that Mulligatawny actually means a curry flavoured soup, derived from the Tamil words milagu (meaning pepper) and thanni (water).
+I discovered that mulligatawny actually means a curry flavoured soup, derived from the Tamil words milagu (meaning pepper) and thanni (water).
 In a nutshell: curry soup, whatever the colour.
-That means that what I’ve always thought of as being Mulligatawny – the version here – can still be classed as Mulligatawny.

-The yellow version, involving turmeric, rice and pulses – often lentils – is just the more common type.
-So good news all around, I am not a total dumbo after all and – bonus – I’m fast approaching a rainbow of Mulligatawny soups for us all to enjoy.
+The yellow soup, involving turmeric, rice and pulses – often lentils – is just the more common type.
+So good news all around, I am not a total dumbo after all and – bonus – I’m fast approaching a rainbow of homemade Mulligatawny soup recipes for us all to enjoy.

 I’ve made my soup with some homemade madras paste (recipe included).
 The smell as you make it is fab and it’s also really quick (as in 5 minutes) if, like me, you use a coffee grinder to do the hard work.